 - From accepted offer to close can be as few as 30 days, pending financing.
 (Note, SBA financing can be as long as 6 months.)

 - All live happily ever after

-I. Often transferred by seller cancelling and buyer initiating new: Utilities, phone numbers, alarm systems
+- Often transferred by seller cancelling and buyer initiating new: Utilities, phone numbers, alarm systems

 - Often transferred by seller: URLs, email addresses, websites, vendor relationships, customer arrangements

-Know that in most transactions, there are some expenses paid by the Seller for business after you have taken ownership.
-You will likely be required to write a check to the Seller to reimburse.
-Examples include – rent deposit, prepaid advertising, and alarm systems.
+- Don’t be short of cash that may be required to take care of business before the sales generate enough to cover routine business expenses.Know that in most transactions, there are some expenses paid by the seller after you have taken ownership.
+You will likely be required to write a check to the seller to reimburse.
+Examples include rent deposit, prepaid advertising, and alarm systems.

-V. Getting to Close and Professional Assistance:
+- Getting to Close and Professional Assistance:

 Generally, DBG, the business intermediary, will write the offer as a full offer to purchase or purchase agreement (comprehensive agreements). sometimes this is done as a shorter letter of intent or term sheet and followed up with one of the comprehensive agreements.